NCBI-Hackathons/HLAClustRView/README.md

 [![Build Status](https://travis-ci.org/NCBI-Hackathons/Integrating-HLA-typing-methods-and-RNA-seq.svg?branch=master)](https://travis-ci.org/NCBI-Hackathons/Integrating-HLA-typing-methods-and-RNA-seq)

+# HLA typing clustering and visualization based on specific similarity metrics #

-# HLAClustRView Package #
+## HLAClustRView Package ##

 The **HLAClustRView** package implements specialized similarity metrics that quantify the similarity between HLA typing from multiple samples.
-Using those metrics, the package enables hierarchical cluster analysis and can bind RNA-seq expression (when available) to the clusters.
+Using these metrics, the package enables hierarchical cluster analysis and can bind RNA-seq expression (when available) to the clusters.

 ## Citing ##